survos/bard/README.md

     bin/console doctrine:query:sql "DROP TABLE WordForms"
     bin/console doctrine:query:sql "DROP TABLE Paragraphs"

-Now dump the MySQL database and import it to heroku.
-Or dump the fountain files and publish them.
-Or maybe someday SceneJson?

 ## Step-by-Step Rebuilding Tutorial

 Here are the steps to rebuild this application from scratch.
 Note that Survos/LandingBundle does a lot of the setup.
 Follow the README there to get to the point of having a Symfony application with a landing page.

-Then follow the instructions to convert the database to SQLite and set the .env DATABASE_URL to the sqlite file.
+Then follow the instructions above to convert the database to SQLite and set the .env DATABASE_URL to the sqlite file.

 At this point, you can run